 For some amazing hiking equipment, check out Camelbak and use this discount code and get 15% off on your first order.

-In case you’re wondering what kind of food to bring for the trip, check out this selection of dried food for backpacking and camping by Wise Food Storage.
+If you’re looking for some healthy snacks to bring for the trip, check out this selection of dried camping food for backpacking by Wise Food Storage.

 For cheap flights to Nepal, use this special offer on flights to Kathmandu by Qatar Airways and get 20% off on your flight.